kwaldenphd/curriculum/syllabi/eoc-spring.md

 - Lab notebook
 - Complete grade contract

-## Week 5: What “is” code/coding?; Introduction to programming languages
+## Week 5: How can we access information in a database?

 ### Assigned Material